 Net energy analysis is an important tool for energy systems planning, providing a measure of the relative utility of an energy delivery technology in the form of the final energy made available to society after subtracting the energy used in its delivery8.
 While there exist several lifecycle assessment (LCA) analyses for CCS 9, 10, 11 none presented a net-energy analysis or a comparison with RE.
 In a net-energy study of coal liquefaction in China, “extremely low, even negative net energy returns were reported12.
-A 2006 CCS and RE lifecycle comparison in the German context did not evaluate net-energy performance but found that CCS emissions are considerably greater compared to off-shore wind farms in the North Sea and solar thermal plants in North Africa13.
+A 2006 CCS and RE comparison in the German context did not evaluate net-energy performance but found that, on a lifecycle basis, CCS emissions are considerably greater compared to off-shore wind farms in the North Sea and solar thermal plants in North Africa per unit of energy delivered 13.
 To our knowledge, no general net-energy evaluation of CCS and RE is available.
 We cover this gap by presenting a general framework for estimating the EROI of CCS energy systems and comparing them with RE resources.
 This approach allows us to determine under which circumstances CCS energy could be competitive with RE from a net-energy perspective.

 In addition to net energy performance, we also discuss (i) CCS scaling potential and the effects of fossil fuel resource depletion, (ii) location dependence on the availability of carbon storage reservoirs, (iii) the risk associated with reliance on its future deployment (for negative emissions), and (iv) the fact that CCS does not feasibly capture 100% of the carbon emission stream in the flue gas.

 Our analysis is specifically targeted to the use of CCS solely in association with electric power generation with a fossil fuel input.
 It does not apply to CCS processes associated with non-electric, energy conversion practices, such as processing of oil and gas.
 Nor does it apply to energy utilizing activities, as in industrial processes like steel or cement production because the primary functional output is not energy.
-This also applies for the case of bio-energy CCS (BECCS) in which case, the atmospheric carbon removal is the priority and the energy output is an ancillary co-product although the other arguments against CCS (see Section 4) remain relevant.
-Finally, we do not consider “carbon capture and utilization”, i.e. the capture and subsequent use of the CO2 stream for industrial uses like the manufacture of fuels or chemicals, since these kind of processes are dual-use and have no long-term climate mitigation effect.
+For the case of bio-energy CCS (BECCS), the atmospheric carbon removal is the priority and the energy output is an ancillary co-product although the other arguments against CCS (see Section 4) remain relevant.
+Finally, we do not consider “carbon capture and utilization”, i.e. the capture and subsequent use of the CO2 stream for industrial uses like the manufacture of fuels or chemicals, since these kinds of processes are dual-use allowing the eventual release of the carbon into the atmosphere and therefore have no long-term climate mitigation effect.

 Section 2 overviews the net energy analysis approach and clarifies an important issue with regards to handling internal energy flows.
 Section 3 presents an overview of the variety of energy CCS approaches and discusses the EROI of energy systems.
 Section 4 develops a generalizable method to calculate the EROI of a CCS-enabled process based on the EROI of the equivalent process without CCS.
 Section 5 compares the EROI of CCS and RE systems.